bradfrost/atomic-design/chapter-2.md

 Let's revisit our search form molecule.
 A search form can often be found in the header of many web experiences, so let's put that search form molecule into the context of a header organism.

-{% include figure.html src="../images/content/organism-header.png" caption="The search form molecule placed in the context of the header organism, which also contains the logo atom and the primary navigation molecule." %}
+{% include figure.html src="../images/content/organism-header.png" caption="This header organism is composed of a search form molecule, logo atom, and primary navigation molecule." %}

 The header forms a standalone section of an interface, even though it contains several smaller pieces of interface with their own unique properties and functionality.